 C-204-6: Reviewing the Modification Plan before the Vehicle Is Purchased

-Before the customer purchases a vehicle for which the modifications will cost more than $1,500, the VR counselor must request a pricing review of the plan with TTI.
-Vehicle purchases must be in the IPE , be approved by the manager, and include an electronic approval case note.
+Before the customer purchases a vehicle , the VR counselor must request a pricing review of the modification plan with TTI.
+Vehicle purchases must be approved by the VR Manager, include an electronic approval case note, and then be documented in the IPE (see C-204-2: Purchasing a Vehicle for Modification or a Modified Vehicle),.

 VR staff ensures that: